On a finite-volume approximation of a diffusion-convection equation with a multiplicative stochastic force: Abstract

 \section{Abstract}

-The aim of this paper is to address the convergence analysis of a finite-volume scheme for the approximation of a stochastic non-linear parabolic problem set in a bounded domain of $\R^2$ and under homogeneous Neumann boundary conditions.
-The considered discretization is semi-implicit in time and TPFA in space.
-By adapting well-known methods for the time-discretization of stochastic PDEs, one shows that the associated finite-volume approximation converges towards the unique variational solution of the continuous problem strongly in $L^2(\Omega; L^2(0,T;L^2(\Lambda)))$. \quad\\
+We address an original approach for the convergence analysis of a finite-volume scheme for the approximation of a stochastic diffusion-convection equation with multiplicative noise in a bounded domain of $\R^d$ (with $d=2$ or $3$) and with homogeneous Neumann boundary conditions.
+The idea behind our approach is to avoid using the stochastic compactness method.
+We study a numerical scheme that is semi-implicit in time and in which the convection and the diffusion terms are respectively approximated by means of an upwind scheme and the so called two-point flux approximation scheme (TPFA).
+By adapting well-known methods for the time discretization of stochastic PDEs and combining them with deterministic techniques applied to spatial discretization, we show strong convergence of our scheme towards the unique variational solution of the continuous problem in $L^p\left(0,T;L^2(\Omega;L^2(\Lambda))\right)$, for any finite $p\geq 1$. \quad\\

 \textbf{Keywords:} Stochastic non-linear parabolic equation $\bullet$ Multiplicative Lipschitz noise $\bullet$ Finite-volume method $\bullet$ Upwind scheme $\bullet$ Diffusion-convection equation $\bullet$ Variational approach $\bullet$ Convergence analysis.\\ \quad\\ \textbf{Mathematics Subject Classification (2020):} 60H15 $\bullet$ 35K05 $\bullet$ 65M08.